nickathens/wardrobe/README.md

 (OpenAI) for processing.

 For local tests the repository bundles an `openai_stub` module that mimics the API without making network calls.
-Replace this stub with the genuine `openai` package in production so the application can contact OpenAI's servers.
+This stub is only meant for running the test suite.
+Replace it with the genuine `openai` package in production so the application can contact OpenAI's servers.

 ## Cloth Segmentation Model